By Rachel Savage

 "I've kept on fighting for LGBT rights because even if I don't get to benefit from those rights, other generations can live without discrimination or violence," she wrote on human rights website Frontline Defenders in 2015.

-(Reporting by Rachel Savage @rachelmsavage and Tom Haynes; Editing by Helen Popper.
+(Reporting by Rachel Savage @rachelmsavage; Editing by Helen Popper and Katy Migiro.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers the lives of people around the world who struggle to live freely or fairly.
 Visit http://news.trust.org)

 Openly is an initiative of the Thomson Reuters Foundation dedicated to impartial coverage of LGBT+ issues from around the world.